Darrentasker/climasmart-web/README.md

 New Packages
 Jul 25, 2018

-Climasmart Services now offer Premium Packages for Evohome & Y-Cam Products..
+Climasmart Services now offer Premium Packages for Evohome & Y-Cam Products...

 Climasmart Academy
 Aug 25, 2018

-Climasmart Academy have successfully won the annual Celtic FC tournament winning 2-1 in the final and only conceding one goal throughout the whole tournament!  .
+Climasmart Academy have successfully won the annual Celtic FC tournament winning 2-1 in the final and only conceding one goal throughout the whole tournament!
-Picture